PASQUALE PALUMBO HOME PAGE

 • At the University of L'Aquila, Pasquale Palumbo has been Contract Professor of:

-• "Systems Biology" (6CFU, lessons in English), specialistic laurea degree in Mathematical Engineering, since A.A.
+• "Systems Biology" (6CFU, lessons in English), master laurea degree in Mathematical Engineering, since A.A.
 2010/11;

-• "Systems Biology" (9CFU, lessons in English), specialistic laurea degree in Mathematical Engineering, A.A.
+• "Systems Biology" (9CFU, lessons in English), master laurea degree in Mathematical Engineering, A.A.
 2008/09 - 2009/10;

-• "Teoria dei Sistemi II" (6CFU), first level laurea degree in Information and Control Engineering, A.A.
+• "Teoria dei Sistemi II" (6CFU), laurea degree in Information and Control Engineering, A.A.
 2003/04 - 2006/07;

-• "Controlli Automatici II", first level laurea degree in Information and Control Engineering, A.A.
+• "Controlli Automatici II", laurea degree in Information and Control Engineering, A.A.
 2002/03;

-• "Calcolo delle Probabilità e Statistica", first level laurea degree in Civil Engineering, A.A.
+• "Calcolo delle Probabilità e Statistica", laurea degree in Civil Engineering, A.A.
 2001/02;

 • "Calcolo delle Probabilità", laurea degree in Civil and Environmental Engineering, A.A.
 2000/01